Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 </ul>

-As we can see, a dot . may be replaced by class= with optional single or double quotes.
-Also note that the attributes must be specified at a separate line in the end of the element.
+As shown above, a dot . may be replaced by class= with optional single or double quotes.
+Also note that attributes must be specified on a separate line at the end of the element.

 Note